mayukataoka/ServiceNow/README.md

 (Sample test 2)

-Same idea as test1, we can pull the login credentail data for English, Japanese and Russion from an external file.
+Similary, we can pull the login credentail data for English, Japanese and Russion from an external file. self.get_user_name_from_yaml_config() read a config and return data as a list of tuples just as test1 does.

 ```
     @pytest.mark.parametrize("username,password", self.get_user_name_from_yaml_config())